Ohio House Republicans debut new anti-vaccine mandate bill - WHIZ News

 The bill is meant to replace a previous anti-vaccination bill that included a ban on employers requiring vaccines of any kind, including for diseases such as the flu.

+The bill isn’t universal in allowing the exceptions to COVID-19 vaccine mandates.
+For example, employees of children’s hospitals, employees who work on a hospital intensive care or critical care unit, and employees who start work after the proposed legislation takes effect would not be able to claim the exemptions.

-The legislation “empowers Ohioans by ensuring the availability of clear, unambiguous COVID-19 vaccine mandate exemptions,” Carfagna said in prepared remarks.
+The legislation “empowers Ohioans by ensuring the availability of clear, unambiguous COVID-19 vaccine mandate exemptions,” Carfagna said Tuesday.
 “It balances personal medical freedom and protecting the health and safety of Ohioans.

 Employees would not be responsible for costs imposed by employers for alternative methods to prevent the spread of the coronavirus, such as masking or testing, according to the bill.
 Employees would have to cover the cost of proving they already have a natural immunity to the coronavirus.